nairacedi/Nairacedi/README.md

-Bitcoin Core integration/staging tree
+Nairacedi Core integration/staging tree
 =====================================

 https://bitcoincore.org

-What is Bitcoin?
+What is Nairacedi?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Nairacedi is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+NCEDI uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Core is the name of open source software which enables the use of this currency.